-- ACCOUNT EXPIRES gets or sets the account Expires attribute of an Active Directory object. - \\LOCK\OUT\ uses the msDS-User-Account-Control-Computed system attribute to check if a user account has been locked.
+Uses the msDS-User-Account-Control-Computed system attribute to check if a user account has been locked.

-If IDM sets the LOCK\OUT\ to FALSE, the LDAP connector sets the Active Directory lockoutTime to 0 to unlock the account.
+If IDM sets LOCK_OUT to FALSE, the LDAP connector sets the Active Directory lockoutTime to 0 to unlock the account.

-If IDM sets the LOCK OUT to TRUE, the LDAP connector ignores the change and logs a message.
+If IDM sets LOCK OUT to TRUE, the LDAP connector ignores the change and logs a message.

+PASSWORD EXPIRED

-\\PASSWORD\EXPIRED\\ - uses the msDS-User-Account-Control-Computed system attribute to check if a user password has expired.
+Uses the msDS-User-Account-Control-Computed system attribute to check if a user password has expired.

-To force password expiration (to force a user to change their password when they next log in), pwdLastSet must be set to 0.
-The LDAP connector sets pwdLastSet to 0, if IDM sets \\PASSWORD\EXPIRED\\ to TRUE.
+To force password expiration (that is, to force a user to change their password when they next log in), set pwdLastSet to 0.
+The LDAP connector sets pwdLastSet to 0, if IDM sets PASSWORD_EXPIRED to TRUE.

-To remove password expiration, pwdLastSet must be set to 0 and then -1.
+To remove password expiration, set pwdLastSet to 0 and then to -1.
 This sets the value of pwdLastSet to the current time.
-The LDAP connector sets pwdLastSet to -1 if IDM sets \\PASSWORD\EXPIRED\\ to FALSE.
+The LDAP connector sets pwdLastSet to -1 if IDM sets pwdLastSet to FALSE.

 Active Directory does not allow you to create an enabled account with an expired password.
-If you are using \PASSWORD\EXPIRED\ to force a new user to change their password when they next log in, you can create the user account as disabled initially (\ENABLE\\=false).
+If you are using PASSWORD_EXPIRED to force a new user to change their password when they next log in, you can create the user account as disabled initially (ENABLE=false).
 You can then patch the new user account to enable it.
 You can use the same workaround for synchronization operations, creating new user accounts as disabled, then issuing an openidm.patch call in a postCreate script to enable the account.